sonic-net/sonic-mgmt/docs/testplan/Single-Switch-Reboot-test-plan.md

 ## Overview

-The goal of this test is to verify that dut is operational post reboot.
+The goal of this test is to verify that dut is operational and macsec is up post reboot.

 ### Scope

 The test is targeting a running SONIC system with fully functioning configuration.
 The purpose of the test is to verify operation after SONiC dut is rebooted.

 ### Related DUT CLI commands